tinoji/rundeck-json-webhook-plugin/README.md

 # rundeck-json-webhook-plugin
-A Rundeck plugin to POST JSON data to a Webhook URL.
+A Rundeck plugin to POST JSON data to a list of Webhook URL(s).
 This plugin just sends JSON instead of XML to Webhook URL.
 The documentation of the builtin notification plugin for XML is: https://docs.rundeck.com/docs/manual/notifications/webhooks.html

 This plugin was developed for [Huginn](https://github.com/huginn/huginn) which supports only Webhook in the JSON format.

 ## Installation
 1. Download jar file from the [latest release](https://github.com/tinoji/rundeck-json-webhook-plugin/releases)